hbarcelos/blog-backup/ck3dnpqnu00uro4s178b8aw3e.md

 While the test is correct and passes just fine, the fundamental problem here is that **it does not add much value**.
 Your regular action creators should be **very boring**, almost declarative code.
 You do not need tests for that.

-Furthermore, if you use helper libraries like  [`redux-act`](https://github.com/pauldijou/redux-act) or Redux's own [`@reduxjs/toolkit`](https://github.com/reduxjs/redux-toolkit) &mdash; which you **should** &mdash; then there is absolutely no reason at all to write tests for them, as your tests would be testing the helper libs themselves, which are already tested and, more important, are not even owned by you.
+Furthermore, if you use helper libraries like  [`redux-act`](https://github.com/pauldijou/redux-act) or Redux's own [`@reduxjs/toolkit`](https://github.com/reduxjs/redux-toolkit) &mdash; which you **should** &mdash; then there is absolutely no reason at all to write tests for them, as you would be testing the helper libs themselves, which are already tested and, more important, are not even owned by you.

 And since action creators can be very prolific in a real app, the amount of test they would require is huge.